aryarkusuma/imgtowebp-converter-netlify/readme.md

 ### Future milestones
 - Adding input image metadata API
-- Adding features to put converted images in redis ( mostlikely unnessecessry and dumb but wwhatever )

 ***soon gonna push the code***
 ( If you really wanted the codebase you may contact me thru my linkedin/email )